dirmeier/rstansequential/README.md

 ## About

 This repository implements a case study on sequential regression models.
-Sequential models are a special type of ordinal regression models, but additionally assume that data can only be reached sequentially.
-Arguably this should make them often more appropriate to use for biological and medical applications than conventional ordinal models.
+Sequential models are a special type of ordinal regression models, but additionally assume that the different categories can only be reached sequentially, i.e., one after another.
+Arguably this should make them often more appropriate to use for some biological and medical applications than conventional ordinal models where such a sequential response mechanism can be assumed.

 You can find the case study [here](https://dirmeier.github.io/rstansequential/index.html).
-The case study uses [rstan](https://github.com/stan-dev/rstan) for data analysis.
+It uses [rstan](https://github.com/stan-dev/rstan) for data analysis.

 ## Acknowledgements